Quota sampling is one of the most common methods for collecting data in surveys and research studies.

 What is quota sampling?

-A quota refers to some specific requirement or category.
+A quota refers to a specific requirement or category.

-So quota sampling is a type of non-probability sampling where you create a sample with individuals that represent your target market.
-These individuals are chosen according to quotas, or categories, that represent specific characteristics of your audience.
+So quota sampling is a type of non-probability sampling in which you create a sample of individuals who represent your target market.
+You choose these individuals according to quotas, or categories, that represent specific characteristics of your audience.

-In addition to this, you need to ensure that the composition of the final sample meets the study’s quota requirements.
-Because with every extra quota, it may take longer to locate these individuals.
+Moreover, it’s vital to ensure that the final sample’s composition meets the study’s quota requirements.
+With every extra quota, it may take longer to find suitable respondents.
 This adds costs and time to the quota sampling process.

 Quota sampling methods